Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 norwoodzero.net
 : Admin [pedojackets in a transphobic harassment campaign](https://web.archive.org/web/20230803155542/https://norwoodzero.net/notice/AYME53gDdYuiYrDxtQ).
 [Instance "about" page](https://web.archive.org/web/20230803160235/https://norwoodzero.net/about) contains racial slurs and an animated banner that says "whites only".

+onionfarms.org
+: ["About" page](https://web.archive.org/web/20230806210051/https://onionfarms.org/about) says <q>This is a Mastodon server for the Onionfarms and Kiwifarms communites</q> [sic] and [admin bio confirms it](https://web.archive.org/web/20230806210312/https://onionfarms.org/@admin).

 pawoo.net
 : Lolisho instance that does not moderate sufficiently.
 Has had several incidents of actual CSAM and child predators going unmoderated for long durations, despite reports.